-If you have ever tried to apply for a license, get a job, or do almost anything than can be regulated by a governing body (or 10), you’ll be aware of organisations that monitor other organisations.
+If you have ever tried to apply for a license, get a job, or do almost anything that can be regulated by a governing body (or 10), you’ll be aware of security organisations that monitor other organisations.

 Drivers who want their driving licenses have to deal with the DVLA.
 Want to make a complaint about TV shows?
 You have to send your problems to OFCOM.
 And then there is the Inland Revenue, everyone’s least favourite (just ask any self employed person when they are trying to fill in self assessment tax forms).